Deployment

 2. Content and Media items are **not** stored in the repository.
 These need to be **transferred** directly from the Umbraco backoffice using the *"Queue for Transfer"* option.
 Once a content editor has all the items needed for a transfer they will use the Deployment Dashboard in the Content section to transfer the items in the queue.

-In order to be able to transfer content and media, the source environment and the target environment needs to have the same setup - meaning they need to be completely in sync and have the same file structure.
+To transfer content and media, the source and target environments needs to have the same setup.
+They need to be in sync and have the same file structure.
 To achieve this you need to deploy your meta data changes to the target environment.

 Transferring and restoring content and media is the same whether you are working locally and transferring between two environments.